-So have the French been doing enough to prevent the huge number of crossings along part of its northern coast?
+So have the French been doing enough to prevent people setting off in small boats?

 What’s clear is that French authorities, police and border officers face an unprecedented and ever-worsening problem.

 On peak days up to 1,000 people arrive on UK shores, crossing the Channel on small boats and makeshift rafts and in total the crossings have more than doubled in 2022.